|Myth 1: Dyslexics form

 Facts: Phoneme sensitivity is innate as all babies need it in order to acquire spoken language, but they are not consciously aware of this ability.
 Humans are not biologically 'wired' to be consciously aware of the phoneme level of speech and the natural unit of speech perception and production is the syllable.
 PA is 'not an outcome of cognitive maturation or exposure to language' (Rice/Brooks p54), PA is only necessary when learning to read and spell involves using an alphabet code.
 This is confirmed by research which found that people

 who read and write using non-alphabetic writing systems lack phonemic awareness (Kerr p103-4); studies, 'show the strong impact of the type of writing system and type of instruction on the development of phonemic awareness -an environmental effect, and restates the point that you do not acquire this aptitude unless you need it' (D.McGuinness WCCR p135).
-Whilst a tiny minority do acquire a good level of PA seemingly effortlessly, acquiring the alphabetic principle, the code and skills through a lucky combination of nature and nurture, most students need to receive direct and discrete, systematic synthetic phonics instruction (i.e. working with sounds and letters at the level of the phoneme) in order to become fully proficient in this area.
+Whilst a tiny minority do acquire a good level of PA seemingly effortlessly, acquiring the alphabetic code and skills through a lucky combination of nature and nurture, most students need to receive direct and discrete, systematic synthetic phonics instruction (i.e. working with sounds and letters at the level of the phoneme) in order to become fully proficient in this area.
 'Phoneme analysis sufficient to be able to decode is acquired much more rapidly in the context of print than in isolation' (D.McGuinness.
 Response to Hulme).
 As a consequence of normal genetic variation (D.McGuinness WCCR p151), early hearing problems or faulty initial teaching of reading (either of the former in combination with the latter can result in a strongly visual reading reflex) some students find learning to consciously recognise and manipulate individual phonemes rather more difficult than the majority of the population.
 The opaque English alphabet code exacerbates their lack of aptitude, as does on-going mixed methods teaching.
 Fortunately, modern synthetic phonics whole-class and intervention programmes have been specially designed to render the English alphabet code transparent for initial teaching.

 Facts: Unless the child is profoundly deaf, mute, or grossly mentally disabled the most likely reason why they can't read is 'ABT (ain't being taught!)
 (Miskin) or dysdidaxia (a problem with the teaching) (Macmillan p134).
 'We know that the intellectual crippling of children is caused overwhelmingly by faulty instruction -not by faulty children' (Engelmann&Carnine 1982.Theory of instruction). '(F)ailure to read is often to do with the nature of the teaching rather than the nature of the child' (Rose 2009 p60) 'The reason that so many children fail to read and write is because the wrong teaching methods are used.
 The education establishment, rather than admit that their eclectic and incomplete methods for instruction are at fault, have invented a brain disorder called dyslexia' (Stringer).
 These students need to be taught the Alphabet Code and the skills of segmenting and blending, FAST.

-Myth: The prevalence of dyslexia is estimated to be somewhere between 4- 8% of the population (Rose 2009 p11) in English-speaking countries.
+Myth 4: The prevalence of dyslexia is estimated to be somewhere between 4- 8% of the population (Rose 2009 p11) in English-speaking countries.

 Facts: 'Any attempt to determine the prevalence of dyslexia should be treated with caution' (Miles p27).''In the absence of a definition that provides unequivocal identification criteria, all statements about prevalence are guesses; they are value judgements, not scientific facts...The British Dyslexia Association's prevalence estimates of either 4 per cent for severe dyslexia or 10 per cent to include mild dyslexia have been described as both theoretically and technically contentious (Rice/Brooks p19-20) All that can be said with any certainty is that in every English-speaking country a significant percentage of the population have reading and spelling difficulties varying from mild through to severe.

-Myth: Those who have been 'professionally' diagnosed as having 'specific learning difficulties consistent with dyslexia' need a special sort of literacy intervention which is different from that deemed suitable for 'ordinary' poor readers.
+Myth 5: Those who have been 'professionally' diagnosed as having 'specific learning difficulties consistent with dyslexia' need a special sort of literacy intervention which is different from that deemed suitable for 'ordinary' poor readers.
 Furthermore, this special instruction should only be delivered by qualified teachers who have undertaken a long and expensive training course which has been approved and accredited (and often provided) by one of the powerful dyslexia lobby groups **

 Facts: Having thoroughly checked the government's use of evidence in policy-making on dyslexia, the UK Parliament's Science &Technology committee concluded that, 'The government should stop talking about specialist dyslexia teaching.
 Children diagnosed with dyslexia and children who struggle with reading for other reasons, are taught how to read in exactly the same way'.
 The committee also said that, 'the Government should be more independently minded in the formulation of dyslexia policy: priorities appear to be based on pressures from lobby groups rather than on research' (S&T committee pressnotice 18/12/09) Whatever their age or IQ, struggling readers who have difficulties with word-level decoding need intensive, one-to-one (preferably), pure synthetic phonics reading instruction see- What NOT to do.

-Myth: Dyslexics don't just have very inaccurate
+Myth 6: Dyslexics don't just have very inaccurate

 reading and spelling; other signs are used to identify dyslexia